apache/cordova-docs/README.md

 This section requires basic knowledge of SVN.
 If you do not know how to use SVN, refer to [this tutorial][svn].

-To build the full website and preview it in your browser, run:
+To build the full website, run:

     node_modules/.bin/gulp build --prod